-Whenever you wish to use the school computers you will be required to enter your username and password.
-Your password will be set for you, and for security reasons you will need to change it.
+never you wish to use the school computers you will be required to enter your name and password.
+Your password will be set for you, and for security reasons you will need ange it.
 You will be asked to change it when you first login.
 You can also change your password whenever you wish.
-You can do this once you have logged on by pressing CTRL+ALT+DEL and then select the Change Password... option.
+You can do this you have logged on by pressing CTRL+ALT+DEL and then select the ge Pass word option.
+You password must be 6 or more characters. □ your You must keep your password private!
+No-one but you should know password once you have changed it.
+If you forget your password, or if you have any other problems using a school